 The radar is powered using a DC voltage in the range of 5.5 - 15Vdc.
+The power is applied to terminals 1 and 2 located at the bottom of the radar.

-Power consumption whilst detecting 15.6mA @ 12V
+Power consumption whilst detecting 15.6mA @ 12V.

 Power consumption whilst not detecting with default dynamic frame rate set 11.2mA @12V (see page 15 for further detail)